vasu31dev/playwright-ts/README.md

 The project is structured into several packages and files, each serving a specific purpose:

+- `.husky`: Husky is a tool that allows us to easily wrangle Git hooks and run the scripts we want at those stages.
+This framework is configured to avoid commits with any linting errors.
+Husky runs `npm run lint` command before every commit, where `lint` is configured to `eslint . --ext .ts` in `package.json` file under `scripts` section.
+This hook prevents commiting the changes if there are any linting erros.

+  Note: users can easily fix linting erros by running `npm run lint:fix` command via the commnad-line interface.
+Once the lint erros are fixed, user can commit the changes if husky hook is a `pass`

 - `tests`: This directory contains all the framework set up, end-to-end test files, API tests, and related utilities for testing the application.
 Tests are organized by

   - `setup`: This directory contains [Framework and Page setup](#framework-setup).